yodrew/darkroomretreat/manuscript/introduction.md

     - hygiene is the basis on which sick people can help each other without making things worse
     - our problem is collective and is solved with increasing degrees of cooperation

 Meet these requirements by reading this book, preparing for a retreat, and retreating.
-You're first retreats are just warm-ups.
-You'll get better at it.
+Your first retreats are just warm-ups.
+You will get better at it.

 ### darkroom {#darkroom}